huggingface/huggingface.js/packages/tasks/src/tasks/zero-shot-object-detection/about.md

 ### Object Search

-Zero-shot Object Detection models are used in image search.
-Smartphones use Object Detection models to detect entities (such as specific places or objects) and allow the user to search for the entity on the Internet.
+Zero-shot object detection models can be used in image search.
+Smartphones use zero-shot object detection models to detect entities (such as specific places or objects) and allow the user to search for the entity on the internet.

 ### Object Counting

-Zero-shot Object Detection models are used to count instances of objects in a given image, this can include counting the objects in warehouses or stores, or counting the number of visitors in a store.
+Zero-shot object detection models are used to count instances of objects in a given image.
+This can include counting the objects in warehouses or stores or the number of visitors in a store.
 They are also used to manage crowds at events to prevent disasters.

 ## Inference

-You can infer with Zero-shot Object Detection models through the `zero-shot-object-detection` pipeline.
-When calling the pipeline you just need to specify a path or http link to an image and the candidate labels.
+You can infer with zero-shot object detection models through the `zero-shot-object-detection` pipeline.
+When calling the pipeline, you just need to specify a path or HTTP link to an image and the candidate labels.

 ```python
 detector = pipeline(model="google/owlvit-base-patch32", task="zero-shot-object-detection")